Cerebellar Infarcts -- Strokes --

 MRI showing wedge shaped cerebellar infarctWhat It Is

-Ischemic stroke (or cerebellar stroke) is a sudden blockage of the blood flow to an area of the cerebellum of the brain caused either by a blood clot or by the rupture of one of the cerebellar arteries.
-The blockage deprives the delivery of oxygen to that portion of the brain, creating a dead tissue lesion, typically wedge-shaped (see MRI image at right), called a cerebellar infarct.
+Ischemic stroke (or cerebellar ischemic stroke) is a sudden blockage of the blood flow to an area of the cerebellum of the brain caused either by a blood clot.* The blockage deprives the delivery of oxygen to that portion of the brain, creating a dead tissue lesion, typically wedge-shaped (see MRI image at right), called a cerebellar infarct.
 This usually results in the loss of some neurological function which had been controlled by the affected area of the brain.

 In an August 2015 study, a cavalier also has been found to have suffered a myocardial stroke -- in the heart rather than in the brain.